-Although the complete experience of retreat cannot be replicated, we hope the following list of musical selections and books from the last New Rain retreat will inspire you.
+Although the complete experience of retreat cannot be replicated, we hope the following list of musical selections and books from the last Annual New Rain Retreat will inspire you.

 Many thanks to Hayyan for compiling this list.

 12-century Persian poet Jallalidin Mohammede Balkhi Molavi, a.k.a.
 Rumi, is probably more famous now than he was during his lifetime due to the proliferation of new music being made in his honor by contemporary poets and musicians.
 While much Western ambient and pseudospiritual music is made in his name these days, there is still a continuing tradition of respect and creation carried on by Iranian artists, and this CD is a testament to his inspiration.
 Dastan includes Kayhan Kalhor on setar and kamancheh, Pejman Hadadi on percussion, Hamid Motebassem on setar and tar, and Hossein Behroozi-Nia on barbat.
 These are all well-respected artists in their own right, which makes Dastan a major ensemble in the Persian music world.
 But the center of this recording is singer Shahram Nazeri, one of Persian music’s great classical singers, whose powerful vocals dominate the music here.
 Expertly performed and beautifully recorded, Homage rises above the already high standards of these musicians. –Louis Gibson

 “Beautiful City” (Omorfi poli) Vassilis Salcas Greek Clarinet Litany (Mikis Theodorakis, From the Album The Very Best Of Mikis Theodorakis, Vol. 2)

 Ustad Zia Moinuddinn Dagar, Rudra Vina “Raga Pan…”

 el-Hadra (the Mystik Dance)

 Leonard Cohen – “Come Healing”

 “Follow Me Down,” The Lonesome Sisters with Rayna Gellert